bradennapier/react-style-vars/README.md

 ## Features

+- **Fast!**  Only renders when it needs to and directly interacts with properties when needed.
+Uses an in-memory cache to respond immediately to `get` requests (unless requested otherwise).
-- Easily handle cascading CSS Variables with rendering and setting at any level in the Component tree.
+- Easily handle cascading CSS Variables with rendering and setting at any level in the Component tree.  `get` and `set` the values at the nearest defined provider or nearest/root directly.
 - Efficiently get, set, or merge multiple variables without requiring react components to re-render.
 - Theme like a boss.
 - Make it easy to work with props-based changes without adding conditionals all over your application.